Go back to all articles

 As a starting point, testers have to state their goals of testing.
 This includes which actions you are evaluating and which part of the website you need to target.

-For instance, on an e-commerce website, you may want to test how users will add multiple items in the cart.
+On an e-commerce website, you may want to test how users will add multiple items in the cart.
 Is it easy for them to set the prices in their desired currency?
 Can they choose their preferred payment method without any hassle?
 Or do want to test how new website design affects user experience?

 Whatever your testing goal is, you should evaluate each of them separately.
 At the same time, you should define each goal clearly so you can measure the test well and analyze the results more effectively.